22.05.2024

 5. Conduct efficiency and effectiveness tests as part of payment monitoring

-Retail Bank Uses Machine Learning to Save Around 40 Percent Of False Positives in Money Laundering Detection
+Retail Bank Uses Machine Learning to Save Around 40 Per cent of False Positives in Money Laundering Detection

 Conclusion